BlackjackPilot Blog

 These are the easiest to remember and pay off quickly:

 Why these?
 They occur frequently and swing EV meaningfully with TC.
-Get them automatic before adding more.
+Get them automatic before adding doubles and pair plays from the full I18 list.

 Expanded list (popular pivots)

-Approximate Hi‑Lo pivots; verify with your rules/pen.
+Approximate Hi‑Lo pivots for common 6-deck shoes; verify with your rules and penetration.

 SituationPlay (if TC ≥ …)Else